HM Prison Bronzefield

 HMP Bronzefield is an adult and young offender female prison located on the outskirts of Ashford in Surrey, England.
 Bronzefield is the only purpose-built private prison solely for women in the UK, and is the largest female prison in Europe.
 The prison is operated by Sodexo Justice Services.

 History

+The site was originally home to West London District School, a residential school opened in September 1872 for the education of orphans, which came under the control of London County Council from April 1930.
+In 1931 it provided residential accommodation for 640 children from the County of London, but by the time of its closure in 1955 this had dwindled to just 40.
+In 1961 the site was repurposed as Ashford Remand Centre, a detention facility for boys aged 14 to 21 which became notorious for its decrepit facilities and inmate violence.
+The remand centre was closed in 1988, but briefly reopened due to system overcrowding before its final closure in 1990, after which the buildings were demolished.

 Bronzefield Prison was opened in June 2004 as the UK's new top-security prison for women.

-Since its opening, Bronzefield has gained media coverage for its prisoners, its supposedly lax regime, high staff turnover and continued extremely poor industrial relations.
+Since its opening, Bronzefield has gained media coverage for its notable inmates, supposedly lax regime, high staff turnover and poor industrial relations.

 In 2009, a 77-bed unit was built on the existing site, taking the operational capacity up to 527.
 Plans also exist to further expand the prison to include a male section along the lines of HMP Peterborough (also run by Sodexo Justice Services), making it a dual prison holding males and females.

 In 2012, it was reported that Bronzefield was the first prison in the UK to have its own branch of the Women's Institute.
 The branch is for members of staff and for inmates who are taking part in resettlement programmes ahead of their release.